The eta invariant on two-step nilmanifolds: Introduction

 The eta function and its generalizations have been studied and utilized in index theorems for noncompact manifolds and for families of operators and in gluing formulas.
 The sign of the eta invariant of the boundary signature operator on a $4$-manifold with boundary has important geometric content; in the case of a ball, it determines whether the conformal class of the boundary metric contains a metric induced from a self-dual Einstein metric on the interior (see \cite{Hi}).
 In physics, the eta invariant of the spin Dirac operators has practical importance, for example in the regularization of Feynman path integrals (see \cite{W1}).
 Recently, in the work of J. Br \"{u}ning, F. W. Kamber, and K. Richardson, the eta invariant is utilized in a new equivariant index formula for $G$-manifolds and an index formula for Riemannian foliations (see \cite{BKR1}, \cite{BKR2}, \cite{BKR3}).

 It is very difficult to calculate the eta invariant for a given operator such as a Dirac operator on a Riemannian manifold; much work has been done to calculate this invariant for space forms, lens spaces and flat tori (see, for example, \cite{Do}, \cite{Gi}, \cite{BoGi}).
 More recently, S. Goette has calculated formulas for the eta invariant and equivariant eta invariants on homogeneous spaces of the form $G\diagup H$ with $G$ compact (see \cite {Go}).
 In \cite{ADS}, M. Atiyah, H. Donnelly and I. Singer computed the eta invariant of the boundary signature operator of a framed solvmanifold in terms of the signature defect of a manifold whose boundary is that solvmanifold.
-In \cite{DenSing}, C. Deninger and W. Singhof computed invariants of modified versions of Dirac operators on Heisenberg manifolds and were able to compute the eta invariants up to local correction terms.
+In \cite{DenSing}, C. Deninger and W. Singhof computed eta invariants of modified versions of Dirac operators on Heisenberg manifolds and were able to compute the eta invariants up to local correction terms.
 In \cite{LMP}, P. Loya, S. Moroianu and J. Park studied the spectrum of the Dirac operator on a certain three-dimensional circle bundle over a noncompact Riemann surface with cusps, that is, a noncompact manifold that is a cofinite quotient of $PSL\left( 2,\mathbb{R}\right) $.
 They also study the adiabatic limit of the eta invariant as the fibers are collapsed.
-The first explicit computations of eigenvalues of Dirac operators on homogeneous spaces corresponding to noncompact Lie groups has been done by B. Ammann and C. B\"{a}r (see \cite{Am-Ba}, \cite{Ba}), where the eigenvalues of the spin$ ^{c}$ Dirac operator on certain (rectangular) Heisenberg manifolds were computed explicitly.
+The first explicit computations of eigenvalues of Dirac operators on homogeneous spaces corresponding to noncompact Lie groups has been done by B. Ammann and C. B\"{a}r (see \cite{Am-Ba}, \cite{Ba}), where the eigenvalues of the spin Dirac operator on certain (rectangular) Heisenberg manifolds were computed explicitly.
+In \cite{MiaPod}, R. Miatello and R. Podest\'{a} compute the eta invariant on compact flat spin manifolds with cyclic holonomy of odd prime order (see also \cite{MiaPod2} for related work).
+While different techniques are employed, the Miatello-Podest\'{a} result has a similar flavor to our main result, in that the final statement relies on metric data, spin structure data, lattice data and prominently exploits group actions.